Skip to main content

 System and application access

-Access is revoked promptly upon termination — system access for departing employees is revoked in accordance with established service level agreements, with no exceptions.
+• Access is revoked promptly upon termination: system access for departing employees is revoked within one business day of departure, with no exceptions.

 Network security